 Multi-GPU Gromacs Jobs on TinyGPU

-Many of our users are aware that it is possible to allocate more than one GPU on a TinyGPU node.
+Many of our users at FAU are aware that it is possible to allocate more than one GPU on a TinyGPU node.
 The reason behind running a calculation on more than one GPU is quite simply a hope for increased performance, since gathering the appropriate amount of data for research is often time consuming.
 So it may come as a surprise that using multiple GPUs for an MD simulation with Gromacs might actually worsen performance or, even if you get some more out of it, still be a waste of resources.
+But that strongly depends on the Gromacs version, how Gromacs is started, the GPUs used and most importantly, the configuration of the simulation.

 The Setup and first Results

-Let’s have a closer look at a standard all-atom MD simulation (protein in membrane) with explicit water (65,209 atoms in total).
+Let’s have a closer look at a standard all-atom MD simulation (protein in membrane) with explicit water (65,209 atoms in total) from one of our users.
 Command-line flags (e.g. -pme gpu -bonded gpu) ensure that as many calculations as possible will be off-loaded to the GPU; in this case an NVIDIA RTX2080Ti.

 Running on one GPU with Gromacs2019, we obtain about 134 ns/day; two GPUs yield up to 176 ns/day and four GPUs give us 230 ns/day.
 These results might look promising: by quadrupling the number of GPUs, the overall performance increases; after all, we get up to 96 ns/day (~72 %) more than with just one GPU.